pipelight/pipelight/CONTRIBUTING.md

 # Contributing

+## Guidelines

-Concerning the source code and programming methods, their is no such limiting things as rules.
+Concerning the source code and programming methods their is no such limiting things as rules.
-If you feel the need to tweak the code and contribute, just do it!
+If you feel the need to tweak the code, just do it!

-Everything subsidiary as style and reusability will come after.
+Everything subsidiary as style and reusability will come later.

-## Help

-You will find READMEs detailing the inner of the project crate.